metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Chiefs @ Cardinals

 Credit to Patrick Mahomes for finally demonstrating a consistent willingness to throw the ball short.
 He's set a new personal record for completion streak - pretty telling.

+The Cardinals are committed to man coverage, perhaps too much to their own detriment against a team known for its motioning and pick routes.